dlr-eoc/ukis-pysat/README.md

 ## Installation
 The easiest way to install `pysat` is through pip.
-At least once we put this on pypi which might be never.
+Be aware, that Rasterio requires GDAL >= 1.11, < 3.1.
 ```shell
 pip install ukis-pysat
 ```